sidgan/sidgan.github.com/_posts/2016-01-01-Deep-Learning_frameworks.md

 ---
 {% include JB/setup %}

+The purpose of this post is to write down what I know about these frameworks, as I learn more, I will keep on updating with more information.
 These are the deep learning frameworks that I have used or am using:

 ## Tensor Flow